tihana-gray/pands-project/README.md

 ## 💭 *Personal Learning Notes on this part:*

-- I decided to adjust the code, after speaking to some of the collegaues because the previous solution seemed prone to errors.
+- I decided to adjust the code, after speaking to some of the colleagues because the previous solution seemed prone to errors.
 There was a bit of an issue with figuring out how to reopen filles after writing and wheter to use `x` or `w` mode.
 - Another issue was managing the structure and logic of the code when working with multiple related files.
 - I also struggled arround `NameError` after I updated the name variable in one place and couldn't find where it was actually used and where it needs to be updated.